U.S. Masters Chess Championship: Details by Year

 2012 – Greensboro, NC, August 30 - September 3.
 Under the efforts and patronage of the Carolinas Chess Initiative, High Point University, and organizers Dr. Walter High and Gary Newsom, the event moved to the Embassy Suites Airport Hotel in Greensboro, NC over Labor Day Weekend, alongside the North Carolina Open.
-It was a 9-round, 5-day event, with GM/IM norms available, and a FIDE-rated time control of 40 moves in 90 minutes, then sudden death in 30 minutes, with a 30 second increment from move 1.
+57 players in the a 9-round, 5-day event, with GM/IM norms available, and a FIDE-rated time control of 40 moves in 90 minutes, then sudden death in 30 minutes, with a 30 second increment from move 1.
 It was open to players who have been rated 2200+, foreign FIDE-rated players, and juniors (under 21) rated 2000+.
 The prize fund was $17000, including $5000 for first place.
 The top seed was GM Sergei Azarov (2642 FIDE).
 GM Giorgi Margvelashvili won clear first place with 7.0/9, earning a $5000 prize.

 2013 – Greensboro, NC, August 29 - September 2.
 The 2013 U.S. Masters was organized by the Carolinas Chess Initiative and Chief Organizer Dr. Walter High.
 It had the same location and eligibility requirements as the 2012 event, and was held alongside the North Carolina Open.
 79 players played in the 9-round, 5-day norm event.
 The prize fund was $17000, with $5000 for first place.
 The top seed was GM Rauf Mamedov (2641 FIDE).
 Mamedov won clear first place with 7.0/9, earning a $5000 prize.
 4 players tied for second place: GM Alejandro Ramirez, GM Georg Meier, GM Bartlomiej Macieja, and IM Justin Sarkar, earning $1875 each.
 IM Justin Sarkar earned a GM norm, while FM Alex Ostrovskiy, WGM Tatev Abrahamyan, FM Bradley Denton, Damir Studen, and Denys Shmelov earned IM norms.
 WFM Sabrina Chevannes earned a WGM and WIM norm, and WFM Sarah Chiang earned a WIM norm.

 2014 – Greensboro, NC, August 28 - September 1.
 The 2014 U.S. Masters was organized by the Carolinas Chess Initiative and Chief Organizer Dr. Walter High.
 It had the same location and eligibility requirements as the 2013 event, and was held alongside the North Carolina Open.
 82 players played in the 9-round, 5-day norm event.
 The prize fund was $17000, with $5000 for first place.
 The top seed was GM Illya Nyzhnyk (2639 FIDE).
 GM Bartlomiej Macieja won clear first place with 7.5/9, earning a $5000 prize.
 GM Yaroslav Zherebukh earned second place with 7.0/9, earning $3000.
 FM Razvan Preotu, David Hua, FM Kesav Viswanadha, and Michael Corallo earned IM norms.